MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

 > [!Note]
 >If you are facing any issues while Deploying your AD instance, please follow the header "Azure Active Directory Configuration issue" under [**troubleshooting document**](troubleshooting.md) and send us the required output.

-> [!Note]
->In case you have followed manual steps to create AAD application, you may use the values obtained from "Step 8" above.

 ## Social account or email based authentication

 ### 1. Configure your Social Account